Practice Area

 When a Broker Complaint Turns Into a Records Problem

-In Tennessee broker complaints, the dispute often stops being just about the allegation and starts becoming about what the transaction file, disclosures, communications, and money records can actually prove.
+In most Tennessee broker complaints I review, the fight has stopped being about the allegation and become about the file — what the transaction records, disclosures, communications, and money trail can actually prove.

 Brokerage Risk